codastic/react-positioning-portal/README.md

 This can be used to create dropdowns, tooltips, context menus, etc.

-The positioning portal is build as unopinionated as possible which means, it creates only mininmal DOM and does not have any dependencies to special styling libraries.
+The positioning portal is build as unopinionated as possible which means, it creates only mininmal DOM and does not have any dependencies to specific styling libraries.
 It only uses some inline styles on the portal for positioning.

-How the portal is positioned in relation to its anchor in the DOM is defined by a *positioning strategy*.
+How the portal is positioned in relation to its anchor in the DOM is defined by a _positioning strategy_.
 The default positioning strategy should be enough for a lot of use cases.
 It either positions the portal above (left or right aligned) to the anchor or below depending on the available space in the current viewport.
 This default strategy is perfectly suited to build e.g. custom dropdowns.